mattborn/hacklist/knowledge.md

 - Ensure editor is configured to format on save using project's Prettier config
 - Maintain consistent spacing and quotes across all files

+## JavaScript Patterns
+- Initialize DOM event handlers after content is rendered
+- Place script tags at end of body or use defer attribute
+- Verify element existence before adding event listeners
+- When using select elements, ensure options are populated before adding handlers

 ## Managed Files

 - index.html